How to change the way you see your sex life

 Intimacy is an all-encompassing word with sex being merely one part of what it truly means.
 Intimacy is a substance that supplements the healthiest relationships by allowing partners to share their physical and emotional selves.
 If you find it in yourself to be more emotionally intimate in your relationship, both you and your loved one will definitely reap the rewards in the bedroom!

-Here are ten ways to increase and maintain intimacy in your relationship:
+Ten strategies to increase and maintain intimacy in your relationship:

 Compromise when in disagreement

 When you and your partner aren’t seeing things eye-to-eye, take it upon yourselves to reach a happy medium you both can agree with.
 Ask each other, “What would make us both happy?”

 Spend a MINIMUM of 30 minutes a day focusing on your partner

 Spend this time with your full attention honed in on your partner.
 This could take place at the dinner table, in the family area or living room with the TV off, cuddled in bed, etc… Eliminate interruptions such as children, roommates, and friends, so you can take the time to find out how his or her day went and share how your day was.
 And turn off your phones or put them on Do Not Disturb.